hyperquantum/PMP/README.txt

 * CMake
 * pkg-config
-* TagLib
+* TagLib    (I have version 1.9.1)
-* Qt 5      (developed with Qt 5.2)
+* Qt 5      (I have Qt 5.2)
 * MySQL client library
 * MinGW-32  if building on Windows

 The MySQL client library should match the word-size of PMP.
-So if PMP is built for x86 architecture (32-bit), then the 32-bit version of MySQL client library should be used.
+So if PMP is built for the x86 architecture (32-bit), then the 32-bit version of MySQL client library should be used.

 4. BUILDING ON WINDOWS